epos-eu/opensource-docker/README.md

   -h, --help          help for populate
 ```

+### Manual option

-Manual option: use the API Gateway endpoint to manually ingest metadata TTL files into the catalogue.
+Use the API Gateway endpoint to manually ingest metadata TTL files into the catalogue.

 ## Export configuration file and docker-compose